 Many of you have probably read this heroic tale — really the ultimate tale of resilience — but I was thrilled when I discovered recently that there is an Unbroken Curriculum™, from the Louis Zamperini Foundation based on Penguin Random House Education’s YA version of the novel.
 The curriculum touches on so many themes relevant today, from hopelessness and prejudice, to violence and trauma.
 The curriculum’s immersive teaching methods are designed to bring every student into the conversation through the art of oracy and to model participation in a learning environment that promotes hope, resilience, belonging, and purpose.
 Intrigued?

 Join us on Wednesday, July 29th at 1pm PT/4 pm ET to hear from the curriculum’s designer, award-winning social studies teacherpreneur, Heather Fuller.
-Not only will she discuss how she uses oracy to promote open and authentic dialog amongst her students (both in person and online), but she will share a downloadable micro-lesson, a PDF of the first five chapters of Unbroken: A World War II Story of Survival, Resilience, and Redemption, and an invitation to SHARE’s free online 90-minute PD course, Unbroken Curriculum: Purposeful Conversations.
+Not only will she discuss how she uses oracy to promote open and authentic dialog amongst her students (both in person and online), but she will share a downloadable micro-lesson, and a PDF of the first five chapters of Unbroken: A World War II Story of Survival, Resilience, and Redemption.
 And did I mention that the webinar is free?

 There are limited spots, so register now for free.